Share a story

 Ministries

-Sacred Ground Race Dialogue Circles
+Sacred Ground (In-Depth Dialogue on Race)

 Sacred Ground is dialogue series on race, grounded in faith.
 Small groups are invited to walk through chapters of America’s history of race, racism, and whiteness while weaving in threads of family story, economic class, and political and regional identity.
 The 10-part series is built around a powerful online curriculum of documentary films and readings that focus on Indigenous, Black, Latino, and Asian/Pacific American histories as they intersect with European American histories.